JacobStephens2/JacobStephens2/README.md

 *Updated May 20, 2022*
 - 🔭 I’m currently working on pursuing my goal of creating in the mediums I read
-- 🌱 I’m currently learning C++ and developing a command line computer game
+- 🌱 I’m currently learning how to develop computer games
 - 👯 I’m looking to collaborate on computer game development
 - 🤔 I’m looking for help with running API authenticated Angular projects locally
 - 💬 Ask me about board games